blstrManx/bandcamp-rss/README.md

 ## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+This project is made mainly for personal use and is unlikely to be updated past any features I see fit.
+Feel free to submit a pull request though, if I see something cool, who knows.